Archives

 2026 Interior Design Trends: Simple Updates to Make Your Home Feel Warmer, More Personal, and Totally Current

-If recent years were all about crisp, picture-perfect interiors, 2026 is bringing a welcome shift.
+If recent years were all about crisp, picture-perfect interiors, 2026 interior design trends is bringing a welcome shift.
 This year, interior design is moving away from stark, white-box minimalism and toward homes that feel warmer, more layered, and truly lived in.
 Think comfort over perfection, character over sameness, and thoughtful design details that work for your real life.

 And you don’t need a full renovation to bring these trends into your space.
 A few thoughtful updates can go a long way.